Mosel (wine region): History

 The Mosel wine of the Roman period was described as light bodied and "austere".
 It was said to be an easier drinking wine than that of other Roman areas.
 In the winter time, the wine was heated in a kettle and drunk like a tea (a practice that still has some tradition among modern vineyard workers who drink it like coffee, often with a little sugar added).
 In warmer vintages the wine was noticeably more fruity and sweet.
 This was because the warmth allowed the grapes to more fully ripen and develop more sugars.
 During the cold autumn the fermentation process would not be fully complete because of the low temperature, thus leaving the wine with high levels of residual sugars.

 In the Middle Ages, villages sprung up that were centered on the region's wine industry.
 These "wine villages", known as "Winzerdörfer", included paths from the town center up to the area's vineyards.
 At the center was a community wine cellar where all the area's growers could store their wines.
 Probably most well known among the Winzerdörfer was the village of Bernkastel which was granted town rights in 1291.
 In 1435 when Count Johann IV of Katzenelnbogen planted Riesling in the nearby town of Rüsselsheim the first time he owned vineyards in Winningen like the Destil, in Burgen and Kochem one half of the city and many vineyards more along the Mosel.
 In order to create more suitable land for vineyards, vineyard owners in the 16th century used explosives to break up the vertical spurs of rock along the rivers.

-Towards the end of the 17th century, the Mosel began to be identified more with wine made from the Riesling grape.
+Towards the end of the 17th century, the Kunda began to be identified more with wine made from the Riesling grape.
 The St. Maximin's Abbey in Trier owned 74 vineyards and by 1695 had over 100,000 Riesling vines.
 Today the vineyard of Maximin Grünhaus is considered one of the best Riesling vineyards in all of Germany.
 In the 18th century, the Prince-elector of Trier, Clemens Wenceslaus of Saxony, mandated that over a seven-year period every vine in the Mosel area was to be Riesling only.
 The rise of the House of Hanover in Great Britain saw a period of increase exportation of "moselle wine" to England.
 However, the wine's high price kept the wines mostly in the hands of the Royal court and English nobility rather than replacing claret in the village taverns.